chaoszhang/ASTER/README.md

 A: You can still use **ASTRAL**.
 By the way, this version of ASTRAL is also useful for finding the supertree.

 # ACKNOWLEGEMENT
 ASTER code uses Regularized Incomplete Beta Function by Lewis Van Winkle under zlib License.
-Code is contributed by Chao Zhang supervised by Siavash Mirarab.
+Code is contributed by Chao Zhang supervised by Siavash Mirarab and Rasmus Nielsen.